antholeole/nixconfig/README.md

 - `sudo nixos-rebuild switch --flake .#` (for example, kayak-asaki, for kayak on asahi linux)

 # HomeManager only:
 you just need to get home-manager running on that machine.
-Then, run `home-manger switch --flake github:antholeole/nixconfig#anthony`.
+Then, run `home-manger switch --flake github:antholeole/nixconfig#anthony --impure`.
+(you only need impure if nixGL is enabled)